https://490d.com/file-51-the-rounded-scaffold-mod-5-architecture-underlying-biblical-chronology/

 The present file moves one level deeper.
 If the inverse architecture is truly load-bearing, then its principal trunk should remain productive when the inverse spans are themselves inverted again.
 The expectation is not that the system will collapse back into triviality, but that second-order inversion will continue to disclose the same biblical cyclical grammar already visible in the first inverse layer.
 That is precisely what occurs.

-Thus File_52c extends the trunk-first method of File_52a §15.
+Thus, File_52c extends the trunk-first method of File_52a §15.
 It begins with the two main inverse trunks, cumulative and regular, and only then proceeds to the branch effects, especially the amplified role of 2nd Cainan already introduced in File_52a §13 and technically tabulated in File_52b.

 2. Method: from first-order inverse trunk to second-order inverse trunk